disneystreaming/smithy4s/modules/docs/resources/markdown/04-codegen/01-customisation/18-package-remapping.md

     packageMappings: {
         "com.example.special": "explicit.pkg"
     },
+    allowedNamespaces: [
+        "com.example.*"
+    ],
     excludedNamespaces: [
         "com.example.ignored"
     ]
 }
 ```

-All three fields are optional and can be combined freely.
+All four fields are optional and can be combined freely.

 ### `packagePrefix`